Taikhun88/acensi_apirest_test/README.md

 Creation 1st entity : symfony console make:entity
-Creation of bdd on workbench sql then migration migrate Creation form bound to entity : symfony console make:form
+Creation of bdd on workbench sql then migration migrate Creation form bound to entity : symfony console make:form Testing of all view pages after creation of if via form

+### 2nd level